supersergiy/znnphi_interface/README.md

 # Credit
 - Aleksandar Zlateski implemented the first version of C++ backend.
 - Sergiy Popovych built a python package to generate C++ code and compilation scripts for pratical deployment.
 It imports caffe models for compilation.
-- Jingpeng Wu refactored the code to make it more pythonic.
+- Jingpeng Wu refactored the code to make it more pythonic with continuous integration.